The Middle East part I:

-Across the bleeding heart of the Levant: From Turkey over Syria and Lebanon to the West Bank
+Across the bleeding heart of the Levant - from Turkey over Syria and Lebanon and deep into the West Bank

 Crossing into Syria we also cross into the core of the Levant.
 Here, we explore some of the most important sites, cities and places across Syria, Lebanon and the West Bank / Palestine.
 It is not always easy to travel here.
 Logistics and language can be a barrier, but this can be handled through flexibility, patience and humor.
 The most vital component is risk and risk management.
 Thus, our travel style is a bit schizophrenic as in “pick the best places, but circumvent conflict zones and conflict situations to minimize risks".
 This said, we also feel that this astonishingly complex region has a double-face: it has conflicts, wars, and religious hard-liners making travel here challenging.
 On the other hand, it is a region that is home to some of the most hospitable and friendly people on the planet.
 Add in lively streets, colorful markets, and good cuisine, and then we have it: our love affair.